Dr. Lukas Steuernagel

 2. Studying molecular changes related to feeding state in the hypothalamus and hindbrain.

 We have generated extensive snRNAseq data to identify activated neuronal cell types and explore transcriptomic changes upon different conditions (Fed - Fasted - Refed), which can further be integrated with publicly available data sets to systematically describe the molecular changes upon feeding state transitions in the hypothalamus.
-This involves detailed in-silico analysis of gene expression and molecular pathway changes, as well as perturbations of cell-cell signaling.
+This involves detailed in-silico analysis of gene expression, isoform usage and molecular pathway changes, as well as perturbations of cell-cell signaling.
 Ultimately, we aim to link molecular changes to functionally relevant cell types and confirming these results in-vivo to derive new knowledge on the neuronal control of food intake and energy metabolism.

 3. Connectivity mapping of murine neurocircuits using computational data integration and molecular connectomics.